 Tuberculous meningitis is proved by the presence of tubercle bacilli in the fluid, and is indicated by sterile cultures, absence of bacteria from the stained films, and predominance of lymphocytes.
 In these cases the fluid often undergoes a very slight coagulation, delicate cobweb-like threads being observable after some hours.
-This is in itself strong evidence of tubercle, and if the delicate coagulum can be withdrawn, dried on a slide, and stained by Ziehl-Neelsen's method, there is a fair chance of finding bacilli entangled with it.
-This is not very easy to do, the best method being to fish it out with a very fine piece of capillary tubing no thicker than a pin.
-It is easy enough to pick it out with a platinum needle, but almost impossible to get it off the latter on to the slide.
+This is in itself strong evidence of tubercle, and if the delicate coagulum can be withdrawn, dried on a slide, and stained by Ziehl-Nelesen's method, there is a fair chance of finding bacilli entangled with it.